-Jennifer Walshe continues to talk with enthusiastic sparkling eyes about the plans she still has for the Monheim Triennale in summer 2020 – which has now become the silver lining for summer 2022.
+Jennifer Walshe continues to talk with enthusiastic sparkling eyes about her original plans for Monheim.

 'Everything is important'

-Central to several performances Jennifer Walshe will present in Monheim is her piece 'Everything is important', a composition for voice, string quartet and film, which Walshe will perform together with New York Mivos String Quartet (consisting of Olivia de Prato on violin, Maya Bennardo, Victor Lowrie Tafoya and Tyler J. Borden), the singer Tomomi Adachi and electronic musician Mario de Vega.
-The film sequences for the performance are based on footage Walshe herself specifically filmed, including in Ireland's only nuclear bunker in Limerick.
+Originally Jennifer Walshe wanted to present in Monheim her piece 'Everything is important', a composition for voice, string quartet and film.
+The idea was to perform together with New York Mivos String Quartet (consisting of Olivia de Prato on violin, Maya Bennardo, Victor Lowrie Tafoya and Tyler J. Borden), the singer Tomomi Adachi and electronic musician Mario de Vega.

 'In the piece I was trying to talk about how people are afraid of things.
 Because I think a part of the texture of being alive right now is that there are lots of things we feel afraid of’.
 She continues to dig into the background, ‘After 9/11 happened, the Irish government issued a package of Iodine tablets to every family in the country and said: “If there is a nuclear attack, you should take these Iodine tablets.”
 There isn´t enough in one package for one adult, but every family I know has kept their little package almost the same way they keep the statue of the Virgin Mary around.
 Just because it helps these things to not happen.
 As humans we struggle with events that are big, that are outside of our control, whether they are just regular day things like somebody we love getting sick and dying or like attacks or pandemics.
 I am interested in looking at that in my work.'